ByteDance-Seed/StragglerAnalysis/readme.md

 ├── readme.md
 ├── requirements.txt # Python dependencies
-├── style.yapf # Configuration file for code formatting, defining the code style ├── run_all.sh # Convienient script used to reproduce all the results for each trace
+├── style.yapf # Configuration file for code formatting, defining the code style └── run_all.sh # Convenient script used to reproduce all the results for each trace
 ```

 `./analyzer/wia.py` is the entry-point for the what-if analysis.
 It takes in one job's trace and outputs various slowdown estimatation through simulation.
 We document in detail what each output field mean in the `AnalyzerResult` class in `./analyzer/metatypes.py`.